 Penstemon (beardtongues) is a very hearty and attractive native perennial that is sometimes mistakenly called Salvia.
 This good-looking, hearty plant produces an abundance of dainty red flowers throughout the spring.
 There are two varieties of Penstemon: Scarlet Bugler and Bandera Rocky Mountain.

 Be sure to read the back of the seed package carefully and select the right type for your zone.
-Follow package directions closely as some types of Penstemon germinate very quickly while others need to follow the freeze thaw cycle.
+Follow package directions closely as some types of Penstemon germinate very quickly while others need to follow the freeze-thaw cycle.

 When growing lupines, it is very important that you understand the type of soil they need and provide it reliably so that they can continue to thrive and reproduce year after year.
 Lupine seeds are large and resemble beans or peas.

-They have a very hard outer shell that must be slightly breached in order to facilitate successful germination.
+They have a very hard outer shell that must be slightly breached to facilitate successful germination.
 You can abrade this coating with sandpaper or soak seeds overnight in warm water to facilitate the germination process.

 Native Columbine is the state flower of Colorado, and it is a lovely and hardy native perennial.
 There are actually two types: Rocky Mountain Columbine and Canadian Columbine.

 Wild Buckwheat grows very rapidly in extremely poor soil.
-For this reason, it is an excellent choice for xeriscaping or for a rock garden.
+For this reason, it is an excellent choice for xeriscaping or a rock garden.

 Look for the sulfur flower variety to add abundant yellow blossoms and evergreen foliage to your dry landscape.
-Wild Buckwheat thrives in a wide variety of climates from humid to dry.
+Wild Buckwheat thrives in a wide variety of climates, from humid to dry.
 Its seeds are nutlike and oblong.